vuongducphuong/documentation/content/applications/sales/point_of_sale/shop/sales_order.rst

 ============

 When working in retail, you might need to order products directly from your Điểm bán hàng.
-Fortunately, Odoo Điểm bán hàng is fully integrated with Odoo Sales, meaning that you can create a sales order and pay for it directly from your Điểm bán hàng.
+Fortunately, Leansoft Điểm bán hàng is fully integrated with Leansoft Sales, meaning that you can create a sales order and pay for it directly from your Điểm bán hàng.

 Select a sales order